 5 Limited public awareness of the CIC model

-Although the position is improving, many people – who the organisation might want to target as donors or volunteers, for example – will not be familiar with the community interest company form.
+Although the position is improving, many people will not be familiar with the community interest company form.
+This could include potential donors or volunteers.
 They may feel more comfortable offering their time, services or donations to a charity – a form they’ll be more familiar with.

 6 Perceived lack of prestige

 Similarly, a community interest company may not appear to carry the prestige of a registered charity.
-Even though it’s hard to put a value on, a registered charity generally carries a sense of trust that inspires confidence – and which is not fully replicated by the CIC brand.
+Even though it’s hard to put a value on, a registered charity generally carries a sense of trust that inspires confidence.
+This is perhaps not yet fully replicated by the CIC brand.

 There are also specific CIC disadvantages when compared to a standard company: